Gayeon6423/Gayeon6423/README.md

 ## Hi there 👋
 Hello, I'm Gayeon Jung.
 I'm growing up as a **Data Scientist**.

-I'm going to graduate from Kookmin University in February 2024, major in **Economics** and **AI BigData & Management**.
+I'm going to get a bachelor's degree in department of **Economics** and **AI BigData & Management** at Kookmin University in February 2024.

-I'm going to study for a masters' degree in the department of **Artificial Intelligence** at Sogang University.
+I'm going to study for a masters' degree in the department of **Artificial Intelligence** at Sogang University, and am expected to graduate in February 2026.

 I'm working as a research assistant in the **Machine Learning Research Laboratory** at Sogang University.